View All Learning Articles

 However, balloon mortgages carry risk.

-If the home buyer’s financial situation does not improve as expected, if property values decline, or if refinancing is unavailable because of low credit scores or other reasons, the balloon mortgage’s lump sum can create a substantial financial burden that must be met.
+If the home buyer’s financial situation does not improve as expected, if property values decline, or if refinancing is unavailable due to a low credit score or other reasons, the balloon mortgage’s lump sum can create a substantial financial burden.

 Imagine a first-time home buyer who uses a 5-year balloon mortgage to finance a home.